 The second act of the crime of genocide, embodied in causing serious bodily or mental harm to members of the group, is defined in international jurisprudence as inflicting severe harm to health, including disfigurement or causing serious injuries to external or internal organs or senses.
 Examples of such harm include the use of excessive force, such as beatings with rifle butts or injuries caused by sharp weapons.
 Article II(b) requires that the perpetrator has intentionally caused serious bodily or mental harm to at least one member of the group.
-According to the general standards of liability, the harm must be inflicted intentionally.26

 Regarding mental harm, causing serious mental harm does not require a physical attack or any physical effects of mental harm.
 This interpretation is supported, first of all, by the wording of the definition, which places the two modalities of conduct on an equal footing.
 Second, causing serious mental harm as such to members of the group can have a significant effect on the group's social existence.
-Thus, the International Criminal Tribunal for Rwanda has rightly assumed that the criterion of mental harm possesses its own separate scope.27
+Thus, the International Criminal Tribunal for Rwanda has rightly assumed that the criterion of mental harm possesses its own separate scope.

 The mental or bodily harm that was caused must be serious.
 The ICTR has held 'serious mental harm' to mean more than minor or temporary impairment of mental faculties, such as temporary unhappiness, embarrassment or humiliation.
 Rather 'a grave and long-term disadvantage to a person's ability to lead a normal and constructive life' is necessary; whether this is the case must be decided by taking account of all circumstances surrounding the individual case.
-It is, however, not necessary that the harm be permanent or irreversible.28
+It is, however, not necessary that the harm be permanent or irreversible.